-CAREER SERVICES & PLACEMENT
+CAREER SERVICES NETWORK

-The Career Services Network, comprised of college-based field career consultants and three specialized career centers, is here to assist students in every stage of career development-from choosing a major and exploring career options to gaining work experience and conducting a successful job search.
+The Career Services Network, comprised of college-based field career consultants and three specialized career centers, is here to assist you in every stage of career development-from choosing a major and exploring career options to gaining work experience and conducting a successful job search.

 Preparation is important to career success, so start your career planning now.
-Every class, volunteer experience, activity, and work situation contributes to your career development.
-The earlier you recognize the skills and competencies you are building, the better you will be able to market yourself to employers or graduate programs upon graduation.
+Every class, activity, volunteer, and work experience contributes to your career development.
+The earlier you recognize the skills and competencies you are building, the better you will be able to market yourself to employers or graduate programs when you graduate.

-Your first step is registering in NACElink, the system used by career services to post jobs, coordinate campus interviews, and link to key job search resources.
+Your first step is registering in My Spartan Career, the system used by career services to post jobs, coordinate campus interviews, and link to key job search resources.
 Simply go to myspartancareer.com and follow the first-time user instructions.
 By registering, you will create a confidential user profile and have immediate access to:

-- All on- and off-campus job listings for current MSU students - Internship listings - Full-time positions targeting graduating MSU students - Opportunities to interview on campus with employers - A place to post your resume & professional documents to apply on-line for jobs - Individual career advising.
-Note: all students making appointments with career advisors are required to be registered on NACElink - CareerSearch, a professional directory to help you research & network in various career fields - WetFeet Press, an insider profile resource providing information on multiple industries and potential employers
+- All on- and off-campus job listings for current MSU students - · Internship listings - Full-time positions targeting graduating MSU students - · Opportunities to interview on campus with employers - A place to post your resume & professional documents to apply on-line for jobs - Individual career advising.
+Note: all students making appointments with career advisors are required to be registered on My Spartan Career - CareerSearch, an online professional directory to help you research and find networking contacts in various career fields - Uniworld-an online directory of global companies and organizations operating in the U.S. and other countries - WetFeet, provides excellent inside information and profile resources on industries and potential employers